nicoluca/quoted-client/UserManual.md

 To edit or delete a quote, select the "Quotes" tab.
 You can search for the quote you want to edit/delete using the search functionality described in the Searching Quotes section.

 ### Deleting Quotes
 To delete a quote, click the "Delete" button in the row of the respective quote.
-The quote will be deleted from the database.
+The quote will be deleted from the server.

 ### Editing Quotes
 To edit a quote, select the quote in the right table and click the "Edit" button.
 The following window allows you to edit the quote text and source.
 Press "Confirm" to save the changes.